sam-paech/auto-antislop/README.md

 # Auto-Antislop

-Auto-Antislop is an automated pipeline designed to iteratively refine text generation datasets and finetune language models to reduce "slop" – common, repetitive, or undesirable phrases and patterns often found in LLM outputs.
-It combines generation, analysis, and DPO/FTPO (Direct Preference Optimization / Final Token Preference Optimization) finetuning into a configurable workflow.

-The core idea is to:
-1. Generate text using a base model.
-2. Analyze this text against a human baseline and its own patterns to identify "slop."
-3. Automatically create ban lists (n-grams, phrases, regex).
-4. Re-generate text, this time actively preventing the generation of banned phrases/n-grams identified in the earlier step using antislop backtracking.
-5. Optionally repeat analysis / antislop generation / ban list updates for several iterations.
-6. Create a preference dataset constituting examples of the inference so far, plus a `rejected` continuation token and several `chosen` alternate continuation tokens.
+Auto-Antislop is an automated pipeline which takes a model and does the following:

+1. Generates a baseline dataset on a set of prompts that you specify
+2. Identifies the model's slop (over-represented words, phrases & n-grams)
+3. Using [antislop-vllm](https://github.com/sam-paech/antislop-vllm) generates a preference dataset for fine-tuning
-7. Finetune the base model on this preference dataset using DPO or FTPO.
+4. Fine tunes the model on the generated preference dataset using a novel trainer (FTPO: final token preference optimisation)

-## 🌟 Key Features

-*   **Iterative Dataset Refinement:** Automatically runs multiple cycles of generation and analysis.
-*   **Comprehensive Slop Detection:**
-    *   N-gram frequency analysis (compared to a human baseline).
-    *   Over-represented word detection.
-    *   Slop phrase extraction (using the `slop-forensics` submodule).
-    *   Custom phrase and regex ban lists.
-*   **Dynamic Banning during Generation:** Leverages the `antislop-vllm` submodule to apply bans in real-time.
-*   **Automated Preference Dataset Creation:** Generates `chosen`/`rejected` pairs for DPO/FTPO.
-*   **Integrated DPO/FTPO Finetuning:**
-    *   Supports standard DPO and a custom "final-token DPO" (FTPO) for fine-grained preference on single token choices.
-    *   Optional Unsloth integration for faster training and reduced memory usage.
-    *   Automatic learning rate scaling.
-    *   Early stopping callbacks.
-*   **vLLM Management:** Can optionally start and stop a local vLLM server for generation.
-*   **Resumability:** Pipeline can be resumed from a specific iteration if interrupted.
-*   **Highly Configurable:** Most aspects are controlled via a central YAML configuration file.
-*   **Detailed Output & Metrics:** Saves analysis results, ban lists, and performance metrics for each iteration.

 ## ⚙️ How It Works (Pipeline Flow)

-1.  **(Optional) vLLM Server Management:** If `manage_vllm` is true, the script starts a vLLM server.
+1.  **vLLM Server Management:** If `manage_vllm` is true, the script starts a vLLM server.
 If a server is already running on the configured port, or if `manage_vllm` is false, the script assumes an external vLLM server.
-2.  **Iteration Loop (`num_iterations` times):**
+2.  **Antislop Iteration Loop (`num_iterations` times):**
     *   **Generation (Iter 0 - Baseline):**
         *   The `antislop-vllm` script generates text from a source dataset (e.g., writing prompts) *without* any ban lists active.
-This forms the "rejected" data for DPO.
+This forms the baseline dataset.
     *   **Analysis (All Iterations):**
         *   The generated text is analyzed using tools from `slop-forensics` and custom analysis scripts:
             *   N-gram frequencies are compared against a human writing profile.
             *   Over-represented words are identified.
             *   Common "slop phrases" are extracted.
-        *   Metrics like lexical diversity (TTR, RTTR) and repetition scores are calculated.
     *   **Ban List Update (All Iterations):**
         *   Based on the analysis, n-gram and slop phrase ban lists are created or updated.
 User-supplied `extra_ngrams_to_ban`, `extra_slop_phrases_to_ban`, and `extra_regex_patterns` from the config are merged.
     *   **Generation (Iter 1+ - Anti-Slop):**
-        *   `antislop-vllm` generates text again, but this time it uses the accumulated ban lists (n-grams, slop phrases, regex) to guide generation away from undesirable content.
+        *   `antislop-vllm` generates text again on the same prompts, but this time it uses the accumulated ban lists (n-grams, slop phrases, regex) to avoid slop.
-        *   The output of the final iteration serves as the "chosen" data for DPO.
+        *   While generating, preference pairs are produced each time a ban occurs, containing a *rejected* token and a number of coherent alternative *chosen* tokens, as well as the preceding context.
-3.  **DPO/FTPO Dataset Creation:**
+3.  **FTPO Dataset Creation:**
     *   Pairs are created:
-        *   `prompt`: The original input prompt.
+        *   `prompt`: The original input prompt + generated context so far.
-        *   `chosen`: Generation from the *final* anti-slop iteration.
-        *   `rejected`: Generation from the *initial* baseline iteration (Iter 0).
-    *   For FTPO mode, a specialized dataset is created focusing on single-token choices where the model was guided away from a "bad" token.
+        *   `rejected`: The first token in a banned sequence, at the time a ban occurred during antislop generation.
+        *   `chosen`: A number of coherent alternative tokens at that position, constrained by min_p.
-4.  **(Optional) DPO/FTPO Finetuning:**
+4.  **FTPO Finetuning:**
-    *   If `finetune_enabled` is true, the script runs DPO or FTPO finetuning using the preference dataset.
+    *   If `finetune_enabled` is true, the script runs FTPO finetuning using the preference dataset.
-    *   Supports LoRA and optional 4-bit quantization (QLoRA via Unsloth or bitsandbytes).
+    *   Supports LoRA and optional 4-bit quantization
+    *   Supports unsloth or transformers/trl training paths (though some models may not work with both)
     *   Saves the LoRA adapters and optionally a merged 16-bit model.
-5.  **(Optional) vLLM Server Shutdown:** If the script started vLLM, it stops it.

 ## 🚀 Installation